 Potato Products and Sizes

-Potato tubers are usually available in two sizes, small and med/large.
+When available, I typically offer two sizes, small and med/large.
 When only one size is available, the tubers will mostly be small.
 Small tubers are those that fall through a one inch grid when sorted.
 Think about the size of marbles on average.
 Medium/large tubers are the ones that don’t fall through a one inch grid, so they may range from just over an inch to about three inches.
 I typically try to avoid shipping tubers larger than about three inches because the shipping cost goes up significantly when packages go over a pound.
 Small tubers will produce one plant each.
 Medium/large tubers can be cut, yielding a higher number of plants.
 So, a small tuber packet will give you five plants, while a medium/large packet should give you 10-15 plants.

 Potato tubers are field grown, so they have the greatest disease exposure of the three product types.
 I scrutinize plants for disease symptoms, but you should never expect tubers to be completely disease free.
 There is always a strong probability of exposure to ubiquitous diseases like early blight, black scurf, scab, and other soil pathogens.
 I test for viral diseases, but I can’t test every plant in the field, so there is a low but non-zero probability that some viral diseases get through.
 I grow potato tubers in a similar fashion to what is done in certification programs.
 I begin with clean cultures from the lab, grow small tubers in pots, and then use those to seed the field crop, thereby constantly interrupting the lifecycle of pathogens.
 I think that my seed potatoes are similar in quality to certified seed potatoes, given the comparatively high level of attention and testing that they receive, but they are not certified, so there is no independent verification of my belief.